viveks221/missingskill-learning/Building blocks of web .md

        -  js frontend framework : Jquery, React, Vue js, ANGULAR
        -  js backend  framework  :  Nextjs, Express etc
   - Java
-       - used extensively in the Android mobile operating system -used in development of client-server applications.
+      - used extensively in the Android mobile operating system
+      - used in development of client-server applications.

   - python
       -  artificial intelligence
       -  Machine learning

-  -Ruby
+ - Ruby
       - Data science
       - Machine learning

  - Swift
      -  Swift is used for iOS and macOS applications.

-  - c
+ - C
       -  C is often used to program hardware, such as embedded devices